Serves 2 | Preparation Time: 5mins | Cooking Time: 15mins

 2x Tasman Salmon portions (skin on, frozen)

-- Heat a frying pan over medium-high on the stove and turn the burner on while you get the salmon out of the freezer.
-Remove it from the packaging.
-Run cold water in the sink and hold the fillets under the tap to rinse them gently, until any pieces of ice melt off of the fish.
+- Heat a frying pan over medium-high on the stove and turn the burner on while you remove the salmon from the freezer and its packaging.
+Run cold water in the sink and hold the fillets under the tap to rinse them gently, until any pieces of ice melt off the fish.

 - Set the lid on the frying pan so it traps moisture and prevents the fish from drying out.
 Then, turn the burner down to medium and cook the fish for 5 to 8 minutes, or until it's flaky in the centre.
-To ensure the fish is done, you can insert an instant-read thermometer to see if the fish reaches 63 °C.
+To ensure the fish is done, you can insert an instant-read thermometer to ensure it reaches 63 °C.

 - Rest the salmon for 3 minutes before you serve it.
 Move the fillets to serving plates and get out side dishes while the fish rests.

 - Try serving the pan-seared salmon with stir-fried vegetables, roasted potatoes, or wild rice.

 - If you'd like to use extra-virgin olive oil, wait until the fish is cooked to drizzle a little over it.
 Extra-virgin olive oil could burn with the high heat.

 - Refrigerate leftover salmon in an airtight container.
 You can store the fish for up to 3 to 4 days.